craglin/CS6140_Shakespeare_Project/Documentation/Data Collection.md

 # Data Collection
+*By Jim Morgan, Foad Namjoo, Ariel Oconitrillo*

+## Data Overview
-Our origin data consists of a csv download from kaggle.com comprising 36 out of 38 plays written by William Shakespeare.
+Our origin data consists of a csv download from [kaggle.com](https://www.kaggle.com/datasets/kingburrito666/shakespeare-plays) comprising 36 out of 38 plays written by William Shakespeare.
 Additional information about the plays was sourced from the Royal Shakespeare Company's [website]( https://www.rsc.org.uk/shakespeares-plays/histories-timeline/timeline).

 ## Data Structure